Privacy and Security

 The General Data Protection Regulation (GDPR) went into effect in 2018.
 Directive 95/46/EC was replaced by the GDPR

 1995: The Data Protection Directive (95/46/EC) creates the framework for personal data protection laws in each of the EU Member States.

 2000: Safe Harbor decision to accommodate data transfers outside EU.

 2012: The European Commission proposes a draft of the General Data Protection Regulation (GDPR).

 2014: The European Parliament votes on amended GDPR draft.

 2016: Final GDPR version published.
-EU-US Privacy Shield becomes the new mechanism for transatlantic data transfers.
+Privacy Shield becomes the new mechanism for transatlantic data transfers.